bulletmark/pifaceio/README.md

 digital outputs.
 This package allows a Python program to read the inputs and write the outputs on the board via the Raspberry Pi SPI bus.

-The newer [PiFace Digital 2][pifaceboard2] board is exactly compatible with the original board and so is also supported by this package.

 Multiple [PiFace Digital][pifaceboard] boards are supported, on either or both of the RPi SPI bus chip selects.
 This pifaceio package is focussed on simplicity and performance for polled implementations and is